Aston Martin DB2 Mk3

 Aston Martin DB2 MK3 Borrani Wheels

-Borrani wheels are still available for your Aston Martin DB2 MK3, as agents for the iconic Ruote Borrani Milano company we are able to supply all wheels from their extensive range.
+Borrani wheels are available for your Aston Martin DB2 Mk3.
+As agents for the iconic Ruote Borrani Milano company we are able to supply all wheels from their extensive range.

 If your Borrani wheels require rebuilding then please contact us at email@example.com

 Wire wheels made by Ruote Borrani Milano are, without doubt, the best wire wheels available.
 Borrani wheels utilise aluminium rims, steel spokes and steel wheel centres.

 Click the link for Aston Martin DB2 Mk3 Borrani wheels.

 Wheels made by Borrani are available in the following styles:

 - Painted silver finish, as per the racing wheels of the period